Find the answers to our most frequently asked questions

 Most of the law in this area has traditionally arisen from asbestos exposure.

-Projects: Agency Finance
+Projects: Agency Financing

-Firms highlighted in this section are exclusively those with significant capabilities in the agency financing space.
+Firms and attorneys highlighted in this section are exclusively those with significant capabilities in the agency financing space.
 This practice area covers energy and infrastructure project financings with involvement from US based and international agency lenders, including development finance institutions (DFIs), export credit agencies (ECAs) and multilateral agencies (MLAs).